Sk3pz/bytecrawl/readme.md

   - [ ] implement "shops" in the root directory where users can spend bytes
   - [ ] implement an inventory system
   - [ ] implement save/load
+  - [ ] reformat all output to make it look pretty